dianalejandra/curso-java-completo/README.md

 ### All developed practice exercises are grouped in the Exercises folder.
 Detailed list of each one are:
 #### - BillDetail.java - Practice of variables: Conversion of primitive types.
+#### - NameHandlingProgram.java - Practice of strings: Handling changes in specific characters of a string, use of common sting methods.